-You’re going to want to carry things around town, without needing to drag a suitcase along, so also get a cloth messenger bag, one just big enough to hold your laptop,, wallet, and a notebook – this can go on your flight with you, tucked under the seat to avoid taking up room in your suitcase.
+You’re going to want to carry things around town, without needing to drag a suitcase along, so also get a cloth messenger bag (or backpack), one just big enough to hold your laptop, wallet, and a notebook – this can go on your flight with you, tucked under the seat to avoid taking up room in your suitcase.

 This is where you break out your creativity.
 Accessorize with ties in fun prints, interchangeable watch bands, a statement pendant necklace, and so on.

 Have option paralysis?
 Scarves are here to save the day.
-Pick up a couple in bold prints – you can wear them around your neck, use them as a belt, tie them to a purse strap, or even wrap them into a top.
+Pick up a couple and wear them around your neck, use them as a belt, tie them to a purse strap, or even wrap them into a top.

 Pack some statement jewelry – not real stones, in case a piece gets lost.